onur-zengin/python-cisco-iosxr/README.md

    __log_level=[`<INFO|WARNING|ERROR|CRITICAL|DEBUG>`(_default_:`INFO`)]__

-   The log_level can be specified as one of INFO, WARNING, DEBUG in capital letters.
+   The log_level can be specified as one of `INFO`, `WARNING`, `ERROR`, `CRITICAL` or `DEBUG`.
+If none specified, the
-    If none specified, the program will run with default level INFO.
+    program will run with default level INFO.

    Log files saved on disk will be rotated and compressed with Gzip daily at midnight local time.

    __log_retention=[`<0-90>`(_default_:`7`)]__

-   The number of days the rotated log files should be kept on disk.
+   The number of days for the rotated log files to be kept on disk.

    __ipv4_min_prefixes=[`<integer>`(_default_:`0`)]__